-- Claims Provision uncertainties include large claims developing adversely; asbestos numbers and/or sizes greater than expected; Ogden discount rate change; additional size increase due for example to legislation changes or changes in jurisdictions where claims can be made; changes in development pattern not yet observed in experience; mix of claim sizes escapes reinsurance recovery to an extent greater than expected; and debtor default greater than foreseen. - Premium Provision uncertainties include claims numbers or sizes higher than expected, due to for example emerging risks, change in mix of business, legislation changes; inflation impacting claims costs greater than expected; and large losses greater in number than expected. - Yield curve applying to all elements of the Technical Provisions is the risk free yield curve, which may be subject to a shock change.
+- Claims Provision uncertainties include large claims developing adversely; additional size increase due for example to legislation changes or changes in jurisdictions where claims can be made; changes in development pattern not yet observed in experience; mix of claim sizes escapes reinsurance recovery to an extent greater than expected; and debtor default greater than foreseen. - Premium Provision uncertainties include claims numbers or sizes higher than expected, due to for example emerging risks, change in mix of business, legislation changes; inflation impacting claims costs greater than expected; and large losses greater in number than expected. - Yield curve applying to all elements of the Technical Provisions is the risk free yield curve, which may be subject to a shock change. - Risk margin uncertainty of the risk margin is driven largely by the SCR results, which in turn are driven by business volume, claims reserves, mix of reinsurers for credit default risk and mix of assets for market risk.

-Risk margin - uncertainty of the risk margin is driven largely by the SCR results, which in turn are driven by business volume, claims reserves, mix of reinsurers for credit default risk and mix of assets for market risk.
 As the calculation is based on 6% of future SCRs, any one change would not have large impact on the risk margin.

 Analysis of the historical variability of claims notification and settlement suggests there is a 1-in-5 chance of the reserves deteriorating by approximately 11% over time.
 Conversely, there is also a 1-in-5 chance of the reserves improving by approximately 10% over time.
-Due to the comprehensive reinsurance arrangements in place for Standard UK the net impact of an 11% deterioration in the current level of net outstanding claims (\$40.3m) would be \$4.4m.
+Due to the comprehensive reinsurance arrangements in place for Standard Ireland the net impact of an 11% deterioration in net outstanding claims would be roughly \$2.4m once claims reserves have built up to steady level.
+This figure assumes a 55% share (the expected split between future UK/Ireland business) of current net Standard UK claims provisions of \$40m as well as the club maintaining a steady level of business in the coming years (\$2.4m=\$40m55%11%).

 The club aims to achieve break-even underwriting (with a target 5 year average combined ratio of 100%).
 Due to the 90% quota share reinsurance with Standard Re any variability around this target at a net level is mitigated.
-While a 110% gross combined ratio would give an underwriting loss of \$9.0m, at a net basis this would be \$0.9m, limiting the variability around the premium provision assumptions.
+While a 110% gross combined ratio would give an underwriting loss of \$14m, at a net basis this would be \$1.4m, limiting the variability around the premium provision assumptions.